kareemadesola/PhpStormWorkshop/workshop/09_Version_Control/03_Committing_Changes.md

    We can also upload changes to a remote server once they are committed.
 3. Commit the change.
 4. The Project tool window will now show files in a neutral color, meaning they are unchanged and in the VCS.
-5. Start typing in the current file (enter your name here: "").
+5. Start typing in the current file (enter your name here: "Kareem Adesola Oluwalogbon").
 Note that the editor shows a blue color in the left gutter, denoting a change in the line of code since the last VCS commit.
    In the Project tool window, the file color also changes to denote the file has been changed.
 6. Add a line of text below.
 Note that the editor now displays green in the left gutter, meaning the line has been added.